JordanRL/Fermat/docs/getting-started/installation-and-usage.md

     This means that each method call on an immutable object which returns an object represents a new instance being created and returned, a new zval being created by PHP, and a new set of memory being allocated.

 !!! see-also "See Also"
-    The "Types & Values" section contains extensive detail about the exact ways that the value objects can be used.
+    The "Source Reference" navigation tab contains detailed information about all the objects in Fermat.